Apgoldberg1/Beginner-Arduino-Projects/README.md

 if the button is pressed and it lands on a light which isn't the middle or next to the middle the level and speed is lowered.

 Uses Arduino Nano, button, 13 LEDs and keyestudio 8x8 light matrix.

+The Zip files are libraries for the matrix